VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

     ...
   </definitions>
 ```
-It is important to know at this point that the `<literal>` tag can only take one element in its `content` parameter.
+It is important to know at this point, that the `<literal>` tag can only take one element in its `content` parameter.
 If you need to use multiple element you need to put a `<box>` around them, which in this case is already done by the `template.liquid`.
 ```xml
   <variables>
     ...